Tag: Extra-Biblical Source

 • Tacitus on Jesus

 Tacitus, a Roman historian writing in 116 AD, provides one of the most important non-Christian references to Jesus Christ.
 In Annals 15.44, he confirms that Christus (Jesus) was executed under Pontius Pilate during the reign of Emperor Tiberius and documents the brutal persecution of early Christians under Nero.
-This source is widely accepted by historians,…
+Historians, both Christian and non-Christian, widely regard…

 • The Antiquities of the Jews by Josephus

 One of the most compelling arguments for the historical existence of Jesus is the documentation from non-Christian sources.
-The most authoritative of these is the work of the Jewish historian Flavius Josephus, particularly his extensive chronicle The Antiquities of the Jews, written around 93–94 AD.
-Commissioned by the Roman Emperor Vespasian, Josephus’s writings carry significant…
+The most significant source is the work of the Jewish historian Flavius Josephus, particularly his extensive chronicle The Antiquities of the Jews, written around 93–94 AD. 🧭 Introduction During the writing of The Antiquities of the Jews,…